jmparsons/play-dustjs/README.md

 # play-dustjs
 This [sbt][sbt] plugin for [Play][play] provides build time compilation for [Dust](https://github.com/linkedin/dustjs) templates.

+For Play 2.3.x there is a new version available [sbt-dustjs-linkedin][sbt-dustjs-linkedin].

 ## Installation

 Add the sbt plugin to your `project/plugins.sbt` file: